How to Buy the Best Quality iPad Pro Case (Expert Advice)

 How Most iPad Pro Cases Are Designed

+Another way of saying this is that they work great in the computers they are designed in but work terribly in the real world.
 They're great when they first arrive but quickly deteriorate to the point where they are cracking, the fabric covers peel off and you are left with something headed for a landfill or your local recycling center.

-"The shipping cost more than the case", I informed her.
+"The shipping cost more than the cover", I informed her.
 "But they're so pretty", she replied.
-She ordered both.
-These cases were the molded plastic type that clip onto the body of the iPad.
+She ordered two.
+These covers were the molded plastic type that clip onto the body of the iPad.
 The plastic was very thin and translucent.
 Both had covers that protected the screen as well.

 I asked her how the other corners were holding up and as she was looking another corner fell off!
 Moreover, there were cracks in all the others as well as around each port and button.
-She was really disappointed.
+She was very disappointed.
 "How much did you pay for these again?", I asked.
 She got really quiet.

 What's the old saying, penny wise and pouch foolish.

 A unique way of thinking about buying a high-quality iPad Pro 11 case or 12.9 case is to think of the purchase as buying insurance.
 Apple products have some of the highest resale value in the tech space.

 Certainly more than their PC competitors.
 If you purchase a quality case to protect your Apple portable, you are almost guaranteed to receive a much higher price once it comes time to replace the tablet or laptop.

 Because the hardware will look brand new.
 Just like with a car, a nearly new-looking used car will always command a much higher price than one that looks worn, abused, and tired.